wmorgan/dcos-docs/CONTRIBUTING.md

 ## Styling and formatting your contribution

 - Use [GitHub-flavored markdown](https://help.github.com/enterprise/11.10.340/user/articles/github-flavored-markdown/).

+- Use relative links.

+- Begin all links at the root `docs` level and include the version number subdirectory. (e.g., `/docs/1.7/administration/sshcluster/`).

 - Each directory must contain an `index.md` file.
 This acts as the base-level topic for each folder in the site (required).

 - Do not include file names in your paths.
 Our site converts any files not named `index.md` into directory names.
 For example, the directory `/docs/1.7/administration/` contains a file named `user-management.md`.
-To visit this content on the live site, you would use the following path: `/docs/1.7/administration/user-management/`.
+To link to this content on the live site, you would use the following path: `/docs/1.7/administration/user-management/`.
-- Use relative links.
-- Begin all links at the root `docs` level and include the version number subdirectory. (e.g., `/docs/1.7/administration/sshcluster/`).

 - The table of contents of each page is automatically generated based on the top-level headers.

 - Directory tables of contents are automatically generated based on `post_title` (or `nav_title`) and `post_excerpt` headers.

 - Use active voice whenever possible.

 - Use sentence-style capitalization for headings.

 ## Making your contribution